-Is a retirement community right for you?Lifestyle
+Is a retirement community right for you?This content is categorized as:

 Downsizing makes sense for many retirees.
 If you’re ready to trade in your family home for a space that’s better suited for two, consider a retirement community.
 Among the perks: less home maintenance, built-in social activities and on-site amenities.

 Tom and Kris O’Hara moved to Legacy Oaks in suburban Allentown, Pa., 11 years ago and never regretted it, says Tom, a retired print shop owner.
 What they love most is that it’s a truly active adult community — within walking distance of retail, grocery stores and restaurants.
 “Our community has a wide range of activities and neighbors that make it interesting,” says Tom in an interview conducted by Athene.